-As outlined in the staff handbook, these processes are led by the Principal with support from the APRE, SIT Team, Learning Support, Curriculum teachers, RE team leaders and Teacher-Librarian.
-Over the three years the SIT Team have met regularly every term to drive the new Religion Curriculum.
-In 2016, team leaders for RE within each year level have been appointed to collaboratively lead the developing and monitoring of St Kieran's approaches to Curriculum, pedagogy, assessment and reporting across the year level.
+As outlined in the staff handbook, these processes are led by the Principal with support from the APRE, RE Team, Learning Support, Curriculum teachers, RE team leaders and Teacher-Librarian.
+Teachers also work together to collaboratively lead the developing and monitoring of St Kieran's approaches to Curriculum, pedagogy, assessment and reporting across the year level.

+- Planning template

+- Class room displays and anchor charts

+- Open questions,

-- Planning template - Visible Learning team has in-serviced staff on Visible Learning practices that can be used in Religious Education Classes - Fertile Questions, Learning Intentions and Success Criteria are explicitly communicated to students and parents.
+- Learning Intentions and Success Criteria are explicitly communicated to students and parents.